revdotcom/revspeech-api-docs/source/models/transcript.rst

 Note: properties are not displayed in the returned object if they are ``null``

-Jobs with `skip_diarization` set to true will only show a single speaker for the entire duration of the transcript.
+Jobs with :ref:`skip_diarization <options-model>` set to true will only show a single speaker for the entire duration of the transcript.

 ``Monologue``
 ***************